matruim/portfolio/readme.md

 3. **Campsite** - Nodejs

     This website will use a combination of node, express, ejs for the front end pages and passport for the authentication.
-The backend is a mongoose DB.
+    The back-end is a mongodb.

+4. **Character Creator** - Java

+	This program is a work in progress.
+The current program has the ability to do Dice Rolls and to randomly generate names.